 - Flowable first gingival increment to prevent contraction damage to dentistry’s most fragile margin see Flowable

 - Wet-pack placement- eliminating bubbles at cusp shoe margins see Wetpack Margins

 - Voco Grandioso, a very tough resin with parameters to validate it see Resin Choices

 - Curing- deeply and powerfully to rapidly increment large restorations see Curing

 - Calibrating cure to the resin; joule requirement see Curing

 - Proximal post-curing- to ensure maximum cross-linking at the heart of the restoration

 Perhaps you know these techniques, but if not, they are part of the Class II restoration method in the Handbook of Composite Technique, an online source book soon to be available from this site.
-Check back at the end of May for publication date; it will be announced on this home page.
+Check back for publication date; it will be announced on this home page.